Rotterdam uses 3D printing for construction - costs are reduced with 70%.

 Through the introduction of 3D printing, the construction industry has changed.
 3D printing makes construction processes and projects a lot more efficient and streamlined.
 One example of this is the way in which renovation work on old, historic buildings is carried out.

 The traditional equipment required to carry out such construction work is expensive and there are many problems that can arise along the way.
 However, a renovation project can take on a completely new identity thanks to the help of the T3000 and T3500 which are able to 3D print large structures.
-The ability to create large objects using 3D printing simply means that the once large construction projects are slightly smaller and easier.
+The ability to create large objects using 3D printing will simplify construction projects.
+This means that the once large construction projects will become slightly smaller and easier.
 Goodbye to cranes lifting heavy parts, goodbye to surprise delays due to bad weather conditions.
 And hello to renovation the right way.

 “The 3D printed constructions have exceptional strength, durability and they are lightweight, making them far more durable than the original gutters”

 Challenge and solution

 During the Second World War, Rotterdam was heavily damaged from bombing and the damage has left scars on the city that can still be seen today.
 Over the years, a lot of the architecture has become worn and weathered and often they have had to be disregarded as irreparable.
 Despite this, the historical buildings and their architecture still require maintaining on a regular basis so that they remain safe and continue to look appealing.
 This is where Woonstad Rotterdam, an innovative housing cooperation, takes it upon themselves to carry out restoration work that really brings these building back to life.